 On Thursday, the U.S. Bureau of Labor Statistics announced that the Consumer Price Index (CPI), a market basket of item prices including food, energy, and housing costs, rose by 5% over the past year.
 The report showed the biggest CPI gain since August 2008.
 Here is the inflation I’ve been talking about since October!
 And with the Fed describing the inflation as only transitory, that means that the interest on money you’re stowing away in savings accounts won’t keep up with inflation.
 Enter the Series I Savings Bond.

 Often flying under the radar these days and almost forgotten about in the 21st century is a really good old friend that I grew up with as a child: the U.S. Savings Bond.
-Originally developed as encouragement to save (called the “baby bonds”) in 1935 during FDR’s first term during the Great Depression, they eventually evolved into the E bonds that helped finance and pay for World War II back in the 1940’s (War Bonds).
+They were originally developed as encouragement to save (called the “baby bonds”) in 1935 during FDR’s first term during the Great Depression.
+And they eventually evolved into the E bonds that helped finance and pay for World War II back in the 1940’s (War Bonds).